Safehaven Public Ecovillage, Inc.

 3) What are the philosophical factors that may support an effective or successful residential program?

 From the adult respondents, their Recommendations and the Matrix of Best Practices are the best summaries in the study for answering the research's first and central question, as noted above.
 The study essentially concludes that a youth congregate care program needs to design its operations based on these recommendations and matrix.
-The matrix includes thirty essential factors divided under six headings—Advocacy, Youth Development, Three Cs of Holistic Thinking (care, compassion, and connectedness), Critical Thinking, Empowerment and Accomplishments, and Social Development which the short acronym is A.C.E.D.
+The matrix includes thirty essential factors divided under six headings—Advocacy, Youth Development, Three Cs of Holistic Thinking (care, compassion, and connectedness), Critical Thinking, Empowerment and Accomplishments, and Social Development: the short acronym is A.C.E.D.

 In addressing the second research question, we turn our attention to the efforts of the Focus Group.
 Their recommendations can help both new and existing youth congregate care programs meet the funding source's goals or exceed their expectations.
 Their recommendations also listed five categories to improve a group care residential program or ensure the success of a new start-up program such as Youthaven Public Ecovillage.
 In ranking order of importance, these categories include the following: